AdityaSidharta/geocoder/README.md

 # geocoder
-Geocoding Application done for Intern at Ecolab Currently not working because API Token is not updated
+Geocoding Application done for Internship at Ecolab